 Arts in Education is integral to the mission of the Arts Council.
 Each year, the Arts Council works to foster programs which allow professional artists to enrich the lives of area students through performances, workshops, and master classes.
 These programs provide opportunities for students to develop their own creativity through personal contact with professional performers.

-The Arts in Education program for the 2017-2018 season included two opportunities in which students from area school districts participated.
-Students had the opportunity to talk with the artists and learn from the experience of these touring performers.
+The Arts in Education program for the 2018-2019 season included three opportunities in which students from area school districts participated.
+Students had the opportunity to perform and talk with the artists and learn from the experience of these touring performers.

-KIDS From Wisconsin held a free “Realize Your Dream” outreach on July 16 at the PAC with workshops on dance, lighting, sound, and music composition.
-More than 45 students ages 7-14 participated, some from the local Boys and Girls Club, some from dance studios in the area, and some individually.
+KIDS From Wisconsin held a free “Realize Your Dream” outreach on July 15 at the PAC with workshops on band, dance, lighting, sound, and music composition.
+More than 60 students ages 7-14 participated, some from the local Boys and Girls Club, some from dance studios in the area, and some individually.

 There is another opportunity where local students experience arts in education throughout the season.
 Lincoln High School students comprise the technical staff for the Performing Arts Center.
 They get to meet a variety of professional artists and artist management while they learn the ropes of the industry.